paulhammond/licensepack/README.md

 you can avoid committing the generated file without complaints from the Go tooling.
 By recreating the file every time your project is compiled you ensure the license information is always kept up to date, at the cost of adding `go generate` to your build scripts.
+This is customizable, see below for details.

 ### Adjusting the generated code